ranathedev/react-component-files-generator/README.md

 ## Commands

-- **Generate Component Structure:** Open the command palette and run "Generate Component Structure" to create the basic file structure for a React component.
+- **Generate Component Files:** Open the command palette and run "Generate Component Files" to create the basic file structure for a React component.

 ## Usage

 1. Open Visual Studio Code.
 2. Open the desired workspace folder.
-3. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
+3. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS) or `Right-click` on a folder in the Explorer.
-4. Run "Generate Component Structure."
+4. Run "Generate Component Files."
 5. Follow the prompts to specify the components path, folder name, component name, component extension and stylesheet type.
 6. Once you've selected the `component extension` and `stylesheet type`, preferences will be saved for this workspace.
 You won't have to select them again for future component creations in this workspace.
+7. Alternatively, use the shortcut keys (`Ctrl+Alt+C` or `Cmd+Alt+C` on macOS)

 ## Examples

-1. Suppose you run the "Generate Component Structure" command and provide the following inputs:
+1. Suppose you run the "Generate Component Files" command and provide the following inputs:

 - Components Path: `src/components`
 - Folder Name: `button`